teameh/Apple-SwiftUI-Tutorials-SampleCode/SwiftUI-Essentials/README.md

-# Completed Project: Creating and Combining Views
+# Building Lists and Navigation

-Explore the completed project for the [Creating and Combining Views](https://developer.apple.com/tutorials/swiftui/creating-and-combining-views) tutorial.
+Use this project to code along with the [Building Lists and Navigation](https://developer.apple.com/tutorials/swiftui/building-lists-and-navigation) tutorial.